 But did I give up on my dream?
 Obviously not.
-Not being able to enrol at a university full-time due to lack of funds, meant that the option I had at this point was to study part-time and do a three-year national diploma and I did exactly the same.
+Not being able to enroll at a university full-time due to lack of funds, meant that the option I had at this point was to study part-time and do a three-year national diploma and I did exactly the same.

 So, instead of going the normal route, I chose the most viable alternative, even though the journey was longer.
-So, a usual seven-year journey to becoming a CA would now take me 10 plus years!
+So, a usual seven-year journey to becoming a CA would now take me 10-plus years!

 Overcoming obstacles and qualifying as a CA(SA) after 12 long years